DelazJ/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 When you add a layer (see e.g. :ref:`opening_data`), QGIS automatically looks for its Coordinate Reference System (CRS) and zooms to its extent if you work in a blank QGIS project.
 The layer's CRS is then applied to the project.
-If there are already layers in the project, and in the case the new layer has the same CRS as the project, its features falling in the current map canvas extent will be visualized.
-If the new layer is in a different CRS from the project's, you must :guilabel:`Enable on-the-fly CRS transformation` from the :menuselection:`Project --> Properties... --> CRS` (see :ref:`otf_transformation`).
-The added layer should now be visible if data are available in the current view extent.
+If there are already layers in the project, the new layer is reprojected to the current CRS.
+In the case its reprojected features overlay the map canvas extent they will be visualized.

 The map view can be panned, shifting the focus of the map display to another region, and it can be zoomed in and out.
 Various other operations can be